Nov 25, 2024

 by Maureen Rubin | Oct 31, 2021

-journalist Photo Source: Adobe Stock Image
+A freelance journalist wearing a vest labeled "PRESS" is photographing an outdoor scene.
+Photo Source: Adobe Stock Image

 Ruling that a new California labor code section “regulates economic activity rather than speech,” the Ninth Circuit rejected First Amendment and Equal Protection challenges to the 2020 amendments to AB 5, a law that makes some freelance journalists employees instead of independent contractors.